The quickening pace of economic development as well as a growing diversity of business models and product ideas all call for a new kind of workforce.

 Once upon a time, millions of people got up in the morning to brush their teeth, put on a blue or white collar, and go to work in factories and offices.
 It was common for an employee to stay with their employers for many years.
 Most people worked for the same company until they retired.
 Big companies were a safe haven.
 The work world was a stable and predictable place.

 The traditional employment model is falling apart.
 Instead of a single career with a single company lasting from graduation to retirement, employees are increasingly on the move.
 For example, the U.S. Bureau of Labor Statistics reports that people born between 1957 and 1964 held, on average, 11 jobs from ages 18 to 44.
 That’s roughly one new job every 2.4 years.
-In today’s world, 5 to 7 careers during a lifetime is becoming commonplace.
+In today’s world, 5 to 7 careers during a lifetime are becoming commonplace.

 There are a number of reasons to explain this trend.
 In a globalized business world that has become addicted to fast technologies and agile business models, companies simply cannot provide lifetime employment anymore.
 In order to survive, businesses must continuously reinvent themselves to provide competitive products and services.
 The faithful worker has become the victim of this development, while the caring employer is but a distant memory.